 The instrument for collecting data on the cultural beliefs of respondents was constructed by the researcher, as there was no specific scale available in the literature for culture and health-seeking behaviour.
 The scale was to measure the cultural beliefs of respondents towards psychological helpseeking.
 The scale is made of 29 items measured on a four-point, Likert-type scale.
-The response options are: 4= Strongly Agree, 3= Agree, 2= Disagree and 1= Strongly Disagree.
+The temponent type of the parce description of the scale is 116.
+The midand 1= Strongly Disagree.
 The maximum score of the scale is 116.
 The midpoint score is 72.5 whereas the minimum score is 29.
 A score between 29 and 72.5 means that a respondent has favourable cultural beliefs towards mental illness while a score between 72.5 and 116 indicates an unfavourable cultural belief towards mental illness.
 I came out with the culture scale after reviewing lots of literature and also by interviewing colleagues and students to meet the Ghanaian setting of respondents.
 Questions on the beliefs of causes of mental illness and beliefs about treatment preferences in relation to culture were put together to measure the cultural beliefs towards mental health.